jw120/fcc-simon/README.md

 ## TODO

-  + TOOD
+  + TOOO Tidy handlers.ts
-      - Tidy event
-      - Tidy handlers
+  + TODO Can we specifiy a const parameter (state) - what does const mean?
   + TODO De-pixelate switch label text?
   + TODO Use brighter green?
   + TODO Does gain work?